iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 # Test your factorial app
-In the apps directory you can find the source code of a simple factorial in python : apps/factorial.py With the command : pyinstaller --onefile factorial.py, we have generated : apps/factorial. you can test it before deploying it on iexec network.
+In the apps directory you can find the source code of a simple factorial in python : apps/factorial.py

+With the command : pyinstaller --onefile factorial.py, we have generated : apps/factorial.

+You can test it before deploying it on iexec network.

 `./apps/factorial 15`{{execute}}